Aircloak/TrainingMaterial/slides-server/content/analyst.md

 ## Tradeoff
 ### More columns, less results

-`(zip-code, date of birth, gender)` uniquely identifies 67% of all US citizens!
+`(zip-code, date of birth, gender)` uniquely identifies 67% of all US citizens (of which there are 329 million)!

 --